raisultan/el-journal/README.md

 * ##### Components folder contains functional or dumb components related to certain section of app.
 * ##### Styled folder will contain styled-wrapper components.
 * ##### Redux directory contains, all things related to redux.

+### Other important notices:
+* It is necessary to use PropTypes in every component.
+(For custom object SHAPE, should create custom PropTypes).
+* It is necessary to use defaultProps, if it is compatible to component.
+* Do not create components with lots of props.
+Instead use single object, and then decompose it with ES6.
+* Single Responsibility Rule!